olliegardner/seminar-roulette/timelog.md

 - _4 hour_ Attended dissertation guidance lectures.
 - _2 hour_ Finished implementation of the search bar - allows users to search for seminars.

+### 10 Dec 2020

+- _0.5 hour_ Wrote up status report for this week and sent to supervisor.

 ### 11 Dec 2020